muhammad-fiaz/portfolio/README.md

 This project is built with Next.js and React, showcasing [Muhammad Fiaz](https://github.com/muhammad-fiaz/)'s personal website.

 **Feel free to use this project for your own portfolio or as a reference for your projects.
 If you find it helpful, don't forget to give it a ⭐️ to show your support.
-I welcome contributions from the community for contributions!**
+Fork this repo if you want to contribute✨**

 ## Table of Contents